ddella/WebSocket/certificate.md

 ## 3. Trust certificate (macOS)

-The file `websocket.crt` is your self-signed certificate.
+If you follow step #1, the file `ws-public-cert.pem` is your self-signed certificate.
+If you followed step #2, the file `websocket.crt` is your self-signed certificate.

 It needs to be marked as **trusted for this account** in your OS.

-1. In the case of macOS, open the file `ssl/websocket.pem` in KeyChain.
+1. In the case of macOS, open the file vertificate file in KeyChain.
 Right click -> Open With -> KeyChain Access (default)

 ![untrusted new certificate](images/keychain1.png)